magoo/Blockchain-Graveyard/advice.md

 ### Security

 [Cold Storage][CS] can reduce the impact of a security breach from 100% to a configurable percentage.
-The graveyard listings that are still in operation are almost exclusive to those using cold storage.
+After this, reduce your risk of a large hot wallet even further with cryptographic hardware or multisignature transactions.

-[Starting up Security][SUS] is an overall approach to security, company wide.
+[Starting up Security][SUS] is advice for company wide security.

 [Product Security][SUSSPS] and [Modern Product Security][MPS] discuss the development of a secure product.

-[Investigating Account Takeover][SUSSATO] discusses the massive amounts of phishing, malware, and other attacks that will directly target your users and steal their money.
+[Investigating Account Takeover][SUSSATO] discusses the massive amounts of phishing, malware, and other attacks that will directly target and steal from your customers.
 [Preventing Account Takeover][SUSSPAT] will discuss the automated ways you can prevent takeover of your customer accounts.

-[Bounty Launch Lessons][SUSBB] and [Bug Bounty 5 Years In][BBFYI] will help you start a bug bounty program.
+[Bounty Launch Lessons][SUSBB] and [Bug Bounty 5 Years In][BBFYI] will help you start a bug bounty program from scratch.

-[Red Teams][SUSRT] will help you think like your adversary and simulate a worst case incident scenario before it happens.
+[Red Teams][SUSRT] will help you simulate a worst case incident scenario before it happens.

 [Scott Roberts from Github][IRDEAD] writes about hunting for adversaries on your infrastructure.
 [Ryan Huber from Slack][DSA] discusses approaches to alerting.